davidrhoden/davidrhoden-basic-netlify/timeline/birthday-party-with-karaoke-feb-28-2026.md

   - Ariel Farrar
   - Melanie K.
   - Blossom Dearie
-  - '"Rhode Island Is Famous For You"'
+  - "Rhode Island Is Famous For You"
   - Charles Wright and The Watts 103rd St. Rhythm Band
-  - '"Love Land"'
+  - "Love Land"
   - coconut icing

 ---